TonyKaravasilev/CryptoMananaDocs/docs/secure-data-services.md

 ### [](#cryptographic-data-services){:.book_mark}Cryptographic Data Services ###

-&nbsp;&nbsp;&nbsp;&nbsp;The secure data services are special cryptographic services that entirely depend on randomness sources and are used for the realizations of data generation, manipulation and deletion operations.
+&nbsp;&nbsp;&nbsp;&nbsp;Secure data services are special cryptographic services that entirely depend on randomness sources and are used for the realizations of data generation, manipulation and deletion operations.
 They are needed for the secure creation of cryptographic configurations, shuffling processes and disk deletion.
-In practice, they are of a big help for the developer, because they support other cryptographic primitives and indirectly other protocols or services.
+In practice, they are of big help for the developer, because they support other cryptographic primitives and indirectly other protocols or services.
 To reduce the complexity of their behavior, we can classify them as utility components that help the proper functioning of primitives/services, but also as standardized methods for data operations (deletion/manipulation, etc.).

-&nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides object-oriented components for realization of each most used data operation.
+&nbsp;&nbsp;&nbsp;&nbsp;The **CryptoMañana (CryptoManana) cryptography framework** provides object-oriented components for the realization of each most used data operation.
 The supported algorithm/standard realizations at the [`\CryptoManana\Utilities`](../api/namespaces/CryptoManana.Utilities.html "services"){:target="_blank"} namespace are:

 - `TokenGenerator` Utility class for cryptography token generation;